devendranaga/linux-systems-programming-with-c/shared_memory.md

 `MAP_PRIVATE` creates a private copy on write mapping and the updates are not visible to other processes that are mapping to the same file.

-The `munmap` unmaps the files from the memory.
+To unmap the memory that is maped by `mmap` the `munmap` is used.
+The `munmap` unmaps the mapped memory.

 The prototype is as follows.